dsjardim/pytorch_gan/posts/BlogPost2.md

 In this example, we will use the ```Adam``` as optimizer and for the loss function, we will use the ```BCELoss``` because we are working on a binary problem.
 You can check the full code and execute it yourself in this [notebook](https://github.com/dsjardim/pytorch_gan/blob/master/notebooks/DCGAN_train.ipynb).

-With that been defined, we can start the training.
+With that been said, we can start the training.
-So, for each epoch of our training loop, we iterate over the data using the  ```train_loader``` variable we created at the beginning of this article.
+So, for each epoch of our training loop, we iterate over the entire data using the  ```train_loader``` variable we created at the beginning of this article.
 As the ```train_loader``` return our data in form of batches, the first thing to do is to create our labels for training both discriminator and generator.
 These labels consists of two tensors, one for the real samples and another for the fake ones.
 You can see in the following code snippet how we create them.